-That Time Ramones Bid Fans Farewell With ‘Adios Amigos!’
+When the Ramones Bid Fans Farewell With ‘Adios Amigos!’

 Rock 'n' roll lost one of its greatest bands on July 18, 1995, the day the Ramones released their purposefully named 14th and final studio album, Adios Amigos!

-The album started with a customary shout of “1-2-3-4” and an innocently defiant message delivered via in Tom Waits’ “I Don’t Wanna Grow Up,” then repeated barely half an hour later with an unlisted rendition of the Spider-Man theme song.
-But not even these smile-inducing bookends could conceal the fact that wrinkled and tired Ramones of 1995 had very little in common with the four juvenile delinquents who first took the F train from Forest Hills, Queens to the East Village and CBGB in 1975.
+The album started with a customary shout of “1-2-3-4” and an innocently defiant message delivered via in Tom Waits’ “I Don’t Wanna Grow Up,” then concluded barely half an hour later with an unlisted rendition of the Spider-Man theme song.
+But not even these smile-inducing bookends could conceal the fact that wrinkled and tired Ramones of this era had very little in common with the four juvenile delinquents who first took the F train from Forest Hills, Queens to the East Village and CBGB in 1975.

 For starters, founding drummer Tommy Ramone had been replaced by Marky Ramone, then Richie, then Elvis and then Marky again.
 Then bassist and chief songwriter Dee Dee had ceded his position to C.J. in order to embark on an ill-fated rap career.
 He continued to submit songs for future Ramones records, but they were usually sung by C.J.

 Singer Joey Ramone and guitarist Johnny Ramone had been there through it all, standing just a few feet apart from each other on stage, but they couldn’t have grown further apart.
 At first their differences could be put down to polar personalities (Joey was a free spirit; Johnny a focused workaholic) and divergent politics (liberal/conservative).
 But the apex of their rivalry was in the early '80s, when Joey's girlfriend Linda left him for Johnny.
 The couple married in 1984 and remained together until Johnny's death in 2004.